enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 * There are two previous levels with less difficulty, I would first recommend to take a look at the other write-ups before reading this one.
 * Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
 We do not need to bypass all of them but get the flag.
 * The Android phone does not need to be rooted.
 If rooted, root checks should be overcome as well.
-* The native layer is where important code is executed.
+* The native layer is where the important code is executed.
 Do not be distracted with the Java bytecode.
-* Static reverse engineering is enough to obtain the secrets to pass the string verification.
-Therefore, all security checks do not need to be circumvented.
-* Dynamic binary instrumentation is not required although it could help to speed up the flag extraction.
-This write-up does not utilize this technique
+* The strategy was to perform dynamic binary instrumentation (DBI) to overcome the anti-DBI and -debugging checks.
-* `Hex-rays` decompiler was used due to the quick decompilation of ARM code.
-However, `radare2` can also do a great job when disassembling ARM code.
+* `Hex-rays` decompiler was used because the reliable decompilation of ARM code.
+However, `radare2` plus open-source decompilers can also do a great job.